 Text Diff

-A text diff highlights the additions, deletions, and modifications required to transform one text file into another.
+A text diff highlights the changes required to transform one text file into another.

 Layout